 5-HTP may interact with any drug that increases serotonin, including:

 - pain medications

-As a general rule, people should always consult a doctor before taking a supplement for the first time.
+As a general rule, individuals should always consult with a doctor before taking a supplement for the first time.

 There is no FDA-approved dosage of 5-HTP.
-An overdose can be lethal, so it is important to begin with a small dose and to avoid taking more than the product label recommends.
+An overdose could be lethal, so it is important to begin with a small dose and avoid taking more than the product label recommends.

-A person should talk to their doctor before taking a new supplement.
-Some supplements can worsen existing health conditions or interact with other medications.
-A doctor may also be able to advise on an appropriate supplement dosage.
+A person should talk with their doctor before taking a new supplement, as some supplements can worsen existing health conditions or interact with other medications.
+A healthcare professional may also be able to advise on an appropriate supplement dosage.

-After taking 5-HTP, a person should call a doctor if:
+After taking 5-HTP, an individual should contact a doctor if: